Clerkship Phase

-The clerkship phase includes the clerkship intersession course, six required core clerkships, and a selective block.
+The clerkship phase includes the six required clerkships, the clerkship intersession course, and a six-week selective.

-Successful completion of this curricular phase entails passage of the six core clerkships and the clerkship intersession course.
-Some or all of the six-week selective block can be postponed until the post-clerkship phase, but completion and passage of all six weeks of selective time must be accomplished before graduation
+Successful completion of the clerkship phase entails passage of the six required clerkships and the clerkship intersession course.
+Some or all of the selective can be postponed until the post-clerkship phase, but completion and passage of all six weeks must be accomplished before graduation.

 In this clerkship, students learn the fundamentals of diagnosis and management of the most common health issues and medical problems, and how health care in the community is related to social, cultural, educational, economic, and environmental factors.
 Curative and preventive medicine and health promotion and rehabilitation are also covered, with a person-, family- and community-centered approach to patient care.
 Students will learn how primary care is provided, with exploration of the relationship between primary care physicians and other specialties.